 United States of America

 The organization design approach and tools Amy has developed with Jay Galbraith and Greg Kesler have become the standard internal design methodology used in dozens of major corporations around the world.
-Her article, “(Re)Designing the HR Organization,” was awarded the 2007 HRPS Walker Prize, and her ideas on emerging models for human resources have been used by leading companies as the basis for the design of their HR functions.
+In 2017, LinkedIn commissioned her to produce a series of organization design videos for their learning platform.

 Amy began her career as a planner and Urban Fellow with New York City.
-She was formerly the principal of Downey Kates Associates.
 She has a master’s degree in City and Regional Planning from Cornell University.
-Amy lives in New York City and is a board member of LEAD, an innovative after school program working to close the achievement gap for students in New York City.
+Amy lives in New York City.

 She may be contacted at Kates Kesler, 118 East 28th Street, Suite 1014, New York, NY 10016, by phone at (212) 349-3522 or by email at firstname.lastname@example.org.
 For more information, please visit www.KatesKesler.com.